RamintaGMX/eodash/indicators/sm_lt_04_legend.md

 C-band radar signal to penetrate (e.g. woody vegetation, corn fields, etc.).

-SAR Soil Moisture index contains a combined set of polarisation ratios and coded values, which have the following practical
+SAGRIS Waterlogging Index contains a combined set of polarisation ratios and coded values, which have the following practical
 meanings:
 - 0–9: Low-to-moderate soil moisture (saturation), which poses no threat to heavy machinery, yet practical farming operations are likely to be disturbed when values reach above 5;